formlio/forml/docs/workflow/study.rst

 Workflow Case Study
 ===================

-The following sections demonstrate all the individual :doc:`workflow features <index>` engaged together to implement a practical pipeline.
+The following sections demonstrate all the individual :ref:`workflow features <workflow>` engaged together to implement a practical pipeline.
 Even though the data actors could be implemented to work with :ref:`arbitrary data types <actor-compatibility>`, we choose for simplicity the :class:`pandas:pandas.DataFrame` as our case study payload plus we assume it is all numeric values.